 The best approach to automate saving

-Step 1: Update your budget
+Step 1: Create or update your budget

 Step 2: Find the wiggle room

 After evaluating your budget, you can decide how much of that surplus to set aside for your future goals.
 You can start small.
 Be realistic.

 Once you’ve taken into account all your expenses, see if there is anything that you can cut back on.
 Can you live with that fancy morning coffee from your favourite coffee shop only twice a week rather than every day?

 Financial goals will be different for everyone depending on your circumstances but saving or investing with a goal in mind will help you achieve financial success.
 The best way to set financial goals is to be S.M.A.R.T about it.

 S – Set specific goals.
 Know what the money is for.

 M – Make them measurable.
 Money is pretty measurable, so you’re in luck there.